 The SS UTRAN part consisting of PHY, MAC, RLC and PDCP (optionally, if PS user RB established only), are configured in normal mode.
 They shall perform all of their functions normally.
 Ciphering is enabled and shall be performed in RLC (AM/UM) and MAC (TM RLC).
 Integrity is enabled, and SS shall provide RRC emulator for integrity protection calculation and checking and 'Direct transfer' adaptation.
 Ports are above RLC (CS RAB and SRB0), PDCP (PS RAB) and RRC Emulator (SRB1 to SRB4).

 The UE is configured in normal mode.
 Ciphering/Integrity (PDCP and NAS) are enabled.
 Ciphering is enabled in UTRAN and ROHC is not configured.

+5.2.1.3.3 NR/WLAN Inter-RAT